Neutral Zone Job Description:

 Coordinate in-kind donations from community members that support the music programs.

 Preferred Knowledge, Skills, and Abilities

-• Strong communication skills, including public speaking and writing.
+Strong communication skills, including public speaking, writing and marketing material creation.

 We also have volunteer opportunities here.